Pranto-Bapary/60days-of-coding-challenge/README.md

 ## 🛠️ Projects I’ll Build

-Here are some exciting projects I’ll be building throughout the challenge:
+Here are some exciting projects I’ll be building throughout the challenge using React:

 - 📄 **Portfolio Website**
 - ✅ **Responsive Landing Page**